 Raga decided to go back to college in early August because she was too scared to live with her parents.
 She decided to go back home for Christmas, and she will take at least three COVID-19 tests before her flight.

-“I want to go to Miami, but all my planes have completely changed.
+“I want to go to Miami, but all my plans have completely changed.
 I usually see all my friends for lunch or at the beach and go out to bars and clubs every weekend,” said Raga.

 Raga will stay home for the holidays.
 She will celebrate Christmas with her cousins, who also plan to stay home and do the test before reuniting with the family.